Heraldry: Divisions of the field

 The field of a shield in heraldry can be divided into more than one tincture, as can the various heraldic charges.
 Many coats of arms consist simply of a division of the field into two contrasting tinctures.
 These are considered divisions of a shield, so the rule of tincture can be ignored.
 For example, a shield divided azure and gules would be perfectly acceptable.
 A line of partition may be straight or it may be varied.
-The variations of partition lines can be wavy, indented, embattled, engrailed, nebuly, or made into myriad other forms; see Line (heraldry).
+The variations of partition lines can be wavy, indented, embattled, engrailed, nebuly, or made into myriad other forms.

 Ordinaries

 In the early days of heraldry, very simple bold rectilinear shapes were painted on shields.
-These could be easily recognized at a long distance and could be easily remembered.
+These could be easily recognised at a long distance and could be easily remembered.
 They therefore served the main purpose of heraldry: identification.
 As more complicated shields came into use, these bold shapes were set apart in a separate class as the "honourable ordinaries".
 They act as charges and are always written first in blazon.
 Unless otherwise specified they extend to the edges of the field.
 Though ordinaries are not easily defined, they are generally described as including the cross, the fess, the pale, the bend, the chevron, the saltire, and the pall.

 There is a separate class of charges called sub-ordinaries which are of a geometrical shape subordinate to the ordinary.
 According to Friar, they are distinguished by their order in blazon.
 The sub-ordinaries include the inescutcheon, the orle, the tressure, the double tressure, the bordure, the chief, the canton, the label, and flaunches.

 Ordinaries may appear in parallel series, in which case blazons in English give them different names such as pallets, bars, bendlets, and chevronels.
 French blazon makes no such distinction between these diminutives and the ordinaries when borne singly.
 Unless otherwise specified an ordinary is drawn with straight lines, but each may be indented, embattled, wavy, engrailed, or otherwise have their lines varied.